How Your Debt-To-Income Ratio Can Affect Your Mortgage

 • Stop adding new debt.
 Finally, quit adding to the pile while you're trying to lower your DTI ratio.
 "Don’t take out any new debt until more of the existing debt has been paid down," Murad advised.

-What can I do if my DTI is still too high?
+What to do if your DTI is still too high for a mortgage

 If your DTI ratio is still too high, but you need a mortgage soon, you can explore a few different strategies.
 For example, you may qualify for an FHA loan with a higher DTI ratio if you can get a co-signer.